Changes to council services

 Conham River Car Park is now open.

-Our public toilets are open with restricted times and will be closing earlier than usual each day.
+Our public toilets are open with restricted times.
 Measures are in place to ensure facilities can be used safely:

 - all council public toilets will be cleaned at least twice a day

 If you need to use a public toilet, stay safe and help to protect others by washing your hands thoroughly and giving way to others when entering or leaving.

 Our team check facilities regularly, but if you see a problem let us know by calling us on 01454 868000

 More information can be found on our public toilet page.